tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

  3. Configure the enviroment for building with our tool chain
  4. Go through all the architectures we want to support and build them individually
  5. If all previous steps were successful, package it into a nuget package
- 6. If given an API key, then publish to nuget.
+ 6. If given an API key, then publish to nuget

 Now a typical approach to this might be scripting through a batch script to invoke build.py, or invoking a stuart_build.
 This is a fine approach, particularly for a one off solution.
 But what if we change how nuget publishing is done?
 We need to update the batch script for both Crypto and Networking.
 Or perhaps we've thought of that and made a common script that our handy batch script invokes with the right parameters.
-We hope you can see that as time goes on, the sitatuion spirals out of control as more parameters and scripts are added, fewer people will know how to work this or want to touch it.
+We hope you can see that as time goes on, the situation spirals out of control as more parameters and scripts are added, fewer people will know how to work this or want to touch it.
-Eventually a bright talented engineer with a little more time than experience will declare that they were attempt to refactor this process.
+Eventually a bright talented engineer with a little more time than experience will declare that they will attempt to refactor this process.

 In a nutshell txhat's the problem that the invokable framework in general is trying to solve.
 Steps 1-3 are done for you.
 Steps 4-6+ should be trivial to implement in a setting agnostic way.